srobo/ops-manual/internal-structure/marketing-team.md

 ## Purpose

 The marketing team are responsible for attracting new sponsors, competitor teams and volunteers.

-The work of the team will include:
+This includes, but is not limited to:

 * managing website content
 * making effective use of social media channels
 * producing and procuring marketing materials
-* SR brand assets
+* maintaining SR brand assets
+* writing the annual report

 ## Structure and Operation

-The Marketing Team is a group of volunteers who work together, and closely with other teams within SR, to attract sponsors, competitors and volunteers.
-The team is lead by a committee that is responsible for fulfilling the aims of the team.

 The team (and its committee) operates on a 24-month cycle (see [Formation and Dissolution](committee-membership.md)).